Mazyod/gameup-ios-sdk/README.md

 // ... other methods ...

-- (void)successfullyLoggedinWithGamerToken:(NSString*)gamerToken
+- (void)successfullyLoggedinWithSession:(id)session
 {
     // Called with the new session when login completes successfully.
     // You may want to:
-    //  * Store it - most other gamer-specific method requires this gamerToken!
+    //  * Store it - most other gamer-specific method requires this session!
+    //  * Permanently Store it and retrieve it when your game restarts using [session getGamerToken];
     //  * Update your game's state.
     //  * Welcome the user!
 }